Source code for rank_preserving_calibration.nearly

 ) -> np.ndarray:

-Tolerance used in merge decision: we treat blocks as monotone if
+rtol: Tolerance used in the merge decision -- blocks count as

 - Strict by default (rtol=0.0) to avoid micro-violations in tests.